-Contributions receivable consist of the following unconditional written promises to give at July 31, 2016 and 2015:
+Contributions receivable consist of the following unconditional written promises to give at July 31, 2017 and 2016:

-2013.
-(In thousands) 2016 2015 Amounts due in: Less than one year One to five years \$ 35 5 \$ 56 3 Total contributions receivable Less unamortized discount 40 - 59 - Present value of total contributions receivable Less current contributions receivable 40 35 - 400 59 52 Non-current Contributions Receivable \$ 5 \$ 7
+(In thousands) 2017 2016 Amounts due in: Less than one year One to five years \$ 31 \$ 35 5 Present value of total contributions receivable 31 40 Less current contributions receivable Non-current Contributions Receivable \$ 31 \$ 35 5

-At July 31, 2016 and 2015, contributions receivable includes \$5,000 and \$6,000, respectively, which is permanently restricted for the endowment.
-In fiscal 2015, an uncollected pledge to the endowment of \$1,000 was released from permanently restricted net assets.
+At July 31, 2017, there are no contributions receivable which are permanently restricted for the endowment.
+At July 31, 2016, contributions receivable includes \$5,000 which is permanently restricted for the endowment.
+In fiscal 2017, a pledge to the endowment of \$2,000 was released from permanently restricted net assets at the donor's request.